Los Angeles Construction Jobs: Home Improvement & Single-Family Residences

 Contracts Involving Home Improvements

 In addition to the above requirements for single-family residences, if the contract involves any home improvement (as opposed to new construction), California Business and Professions Code Section 7159 requires that all provisions must be at least 10-point and headings must be at least 10-point bold.
 The warning about the CSLB must be in at least 12-point type.
-There must also be a heading: "Description of the Project and Description of the Significant Materials to be used and Equipment to be Installed, " with description of work and materials.
+There must also be a heading: "Description of the Project and Description of the Significant Materials to be used and Equipment to be Installed, " with a description of work and materials.
 There must be another heading: "Contract Price" and the amount of the contract in dollars and cents.
 If a finance charge is charged, the heading "Finance Charge" is required, with the amount separate from the contract amount.
 A payment schedule showing the amount of payments in dollars and cents is required.

 Also required is a statement that upon payment, lien releases will be provided.
 Another heading, "Note about Extra Work and Change Orders," is required, with prescribed language describing written authorization on change orders and a sample change order.
-A provision that provides notice that failure to commence work within 20 days of commencement is violation of License Law is also required, along with a statement that describes what constitutes substantial commencement of work.
+A provision that provides notice that failure to commence work within 20 days of commencement is a violation of License Law is also required, along with a statement that describes what constitutes substantial commencement of work.
 The heading "Approximate Start Date" with the date of commencement and the heading "Approximate Completion Date" with the date of completion are both required.
 The heading "List of Documents to Be Incorporated into the Contract" is required, along with a clear description of any other document to be incorporated.
 A 12-point 3-Day/7-Day Notice of Right to Cancel and Notice of Cancellation is also required, along with a 12-point notice that the customer is entitled to a complete signed copy of contract.
 Another required heading is the heading "Down Payment" and a 12-point notice that a down payment cannot exceed the lesser of $1000 or 10%.

 The Home Improvement law also requires a 12 point notice with schedule of progress payments with a description of each phase of work, a notice re liability insurance (whether the contractor has it or not) and workers' compensation, a 12-Point notice that it is illegal to collect payment for work not yet completed, and the date the buyer signed the contract.
 For contracts involving the construction of swimming pools, all of the above is required, plus a plan and scale drawing showing the shape, size, dimensions, and construction and equipment specifications of the pool.
 All home improvement contracts must also attach two forms from the Contractors State License Board, a Home Improvement Checklist and a CSLB Insurance Disclosure form.

 As shown above, there are many requirements involved in contracts involving home improvement and single-family residences.
 It is to your advantage to hire an experienced attorney to help you draft and review your home improvement contracts or handle contract litigation.
-Contact a Los Angeles construction lawyer by e-mail or call us for a free telephonic consultation to discuss your needs.
+Contact a Los Angeles construction lawyer by e-mail or call us for a free phone consultation to discuss your needs.